I sincerely hope this visitor isn't who I think it is:

 Two.
 Once again, greed rears its ugly head.
 The entertainer, realizing how much people want to see his or her performance, can successfully lobby for huge amounts of cash lest they refuse to perform; if the entertainer is greedy, he or she will do just that.
 People love watching them so much that they're willing to pay what they want, even at the expense of more important services like teaching.

-d while people are graduating from high school who can barely read and write.
+This goes a long way to explaining why filmmaking technology has reached such a pinnacle with CGI effects, HDTV and digital sound while people are graduating from high school who can barely read and write.
 A hugely disproportionate chunk of the North American economy is driven by the entertainment industry because new technologies have made entertainment such a profitable, and much more popular, endeavor.

 I'm not saying that entertainment isn't valuable; it is (I even use a few snippets from movies later on in this essay to illustrate a point; there’s often quite a bit of truth in fiction, and fiction presents these truths in much more compelling and memorable way than any other method of Human expression can).
 I simply think that we've blown the value of entertainment way out of proportion when compared with how much we value other goods and services.